core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The 'srv_addr' element of 'tp_info' specifies the addressing information of the server, and includes at least one element 'tp_id' which is formatted as follows.

-* 'tp_id' : this element is a CBOR integer, which specifies the transport protocol used to transport the CoAP response from the server, i.e. a multicast notification in this document.
+* 'tp_id' : this element is a CBOR integer, which specifies the transport protocol used to transport the CoAP response from the server, i.e., a multicast notification in this document.

    This element takes value from the "Value" column of the "CoAP Transport Information" registry defined in {{iana-transport-protocol-identifiers}} of this document.
 This element MUST be present.
 The value of this element determines: